MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobjectdefinition.md

 # CdmObject Definition

 This is the base for all Common Data Model object definitions.
-It is extended by *CdmObjectDefinitionBase* in C# and Java.
+It is extended by *CdmObjectDefinitionBase* in C#, Java, and TypeScript.

 ```
 public interface CdmObjectDefinition extends CdmObject